 ASSISTANT PROFESSOR · HCI RESEARCHER

 I am an Assistant Professor in the Department of Electrical Engineering and Computer Science at York University.
 I lead the COCOA (CO-Designing COllaborations with AI) Lab, where we explore how to design human-AI collaborative tools to enhance productivity, creativity, and accessibility.
-We are part of the Graphics and Media at York (GaMaY) Hub.

 I address real-world problems by integrating human-centered methodologies, such as interviews, surveys, and large-scale data analysis, with the design, development, and evaluation of novel tools.
 My research establishes a human-AI collaborative approach that combines AI's computational efficiency with the nuanced interpretation of human expertise.
 I also lead and collaborate on accessibility projects that promote inclusive computing education and develop assistive technologies for diverse users.